 Who lives on the Island of South Georgia?

 There is no permanent human population on South Georgia.
-There are 2 Government Officers and spouses, up to 25 British Antarctic Survey personnel at 2 research stations and up to 4 Museum staff in the summer months.
+There are Government Officers and spouses and British Antarctic Survey personnel at 2 research stations plus Museum staff in the summer months.

 I am visiting South Georgia, do I need to apply for a visa?